Client Management

 Logging interactions

 To log a new interaction, click the + Log Interaction button in the timeline section header.
-An inline form appears at the top of the timeline with three fields: a type dropdown (Call, Email, Meeting, Note, or Other), a summary field for a brief description, and a date picker that defaults to right now but can be set to an earlier date if you are logging something that happened in the past.
+An inline form appears at the top of the timeline with two fields: a type dropdown (Call, Email, Meeting, Note, or Other) and a summary field for a brief description.
+New interactions are logged with the current date and time.

 Keep summaries short and useful.
 Something like "Discussed Q2 plans", "Sent updated proposal", or "Met to review project timeline" is enough.
 If you need to write longer notes, use the Notes tab instead.